aarron-lee/SimpleDeckyTDP/README.md

   - SDTDP ships a workaround for the SMT bug on the Ally and Ally X, where it will temporarily turn on SMT before suspend
 - CPU boost is reportedly misconfigured on the Ally and causes excessive power usage, disabling CPU boost is recommended

+Extreme Power Save (aka MCU Powersave)

+After enabling Extreme Powersave mode (aka MCU powersave), make sure you're on the latest MCU firmware (119 if original ROG Ally).

+If you encounter issues with suspend, or back buttons not working after suspend-resume, it is likely due to your MCU firmware not being up to date.

 ### Legion Go Troubleshooting

 The Legion Go requires using Lenovo's built-in WMI methods for device stability.
 There are currently only two ways to do so: